awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

 # Querying inventory data from multiple Regions and accounts<a name="systems-manager-inventory-query"></a>

-AWS Systems Manager Inventory integrates with Amazon Athena to help you query inventory data from multiple AWS Regions and accounts\.
+AWS Systems Manager Inventory integrates with Amazon Athena to help you query inventory data from multiple AWS Regions and Amazon Web Services accounts\.
 Athena integration uses resource data sync so that you can view inventory data from all of your managed instances on the **Inventory Detail View** page in the AWS Systems Manager console\.

 **Important**
 This feature uses AWS Glue to crawl the data in your Amazon Simple Storage Service \(Amazon S3\) bucket, and Amazon Athena to query the data\.
 Depending on how much data is crawled and queried, you can be charged for using these services\.
 With AWS Glue, you pay an hourly rate, billed by the second, for crawlers \(discovering data\) and ETL jobs \(processing and loading data\)\.
 With Athena, you are charged based on the amount of data scanned by each query\.
 We encourage you to view the pricing guidelines for these services before you use Amazon Athena integration with Systems Manager Inventory\.
 For more information, see [Amazon Athena pricing](https://aws.amazon.com/athena/pricing/) and [AWS Glue pricing](https://aws.amazon.com/glue/pricing/)\.